leahphw/portfolio/README.md

 ## 📑 Description
 This repository contains my personal web portfolio, showcasing my projects, skills, and experiences as a web developer.
 The portfolio is built using React, a popular JavaScript library for building user interfaces.
 It is designed to highlight my expertise, provide insight into my coding style, and offer a glimpse into my passion for creating web applications.

-The portfolio is deployed and can be accessed at [leahlearns.com](leahlearns.com).
+The portfolio is deployed and can be accessed [here](https://leahlearns.com/).
 It is built using modern web technologies, ensuring it is responsive and accessible across various devices and screen sizes.

 ## 🌐 Project Showcase
 The portfolio provides an interactive display of my completed projects, including descriptions, images, and live demos where applicable.